 By mid-November, UK cities are full of decorations, carols, and a holiday shopping frenzy.
 Christmas markets are the best places to indulge in a magical atmosphere and fight the cold with a glass of mulled wine.
 York, Birmingham, London, Glasgow, Stratford-upon-Avon—you decide which Christmas market is the best of all.

-Birmingham hosts the largest Christmas Market in the UK with a distinct German flare, so get ready to see plenty of pretzels, schnitzels, and excellent Bavarian beers—all this with the beautiful Birmingham Museum & Art Gallery in the background.
+Birmingham hosts the largest Christmas Market in the UK with a distinct German flare, so get ready to see plenty of pretzels, schnitzels, and excellent Bavarian beers in Victoria Square—all this with the beautiful Birmingham Museum & Art Gallery in the background.
 The craft market offers leather goods and wooden and glass ornaments.
 Altogether there are more than 180 stalls.
 Visitors can also enjoy ice skating at Centenary Square’s rink.
 All the details are on the Birmingham’s Frankfurt Christmas Market website.

 Belfast's beautiful City Hall hosts a famous Christmas market where visitors can purchase hand-painted pottery and decorations.
 Candy Alley is one of its main attractions.